Asymmetric games on networks: towards an Ising-model representation: Introduction

-Games are defined by their characteristic payoff structure.
+In general, 2 $\times$ 2 games are defined by their characteristic payoff structure\cite{fudenberg1991game}.
 Given a specified game, every player receives a reward that depends not only on their own actions, but also on those of their opponents.
-However, since the players are independent, there are no correlations between the outcomes of a game.
-This often poses a challenge towards reaching steady states, for instance the set of states that are known as the Nash equilibria \cite{nash1950equilibrium}.
+In one-shot games, the players are independent, and each player chooses the option they think yields the highest payoff.
+This often poses a challenge towards reaching optimal states\cite{nash1950equilibrium}.
 Because of the uncertainty about what the opponents will do, players might reach an equilibrium that is either not optimal or else even fail to reach an equilibrium altogether.
-This uncertainty magnifies once we go to a multi-player setting, and therefore only the insertion of some form of information exchange between players can shift the landscape of outcomes.
+In repeated games, players play the same 2 $\times$ 2 game multiple times with the same opponent.
+In each round, players are informed about the choice that the other player took in the round before.
+This information can be accounted for in the next round.
+Because in repeated games players know the choice of the other players in the previous round, correlations are introduced in the choice behavior.